accordproject/techdocs/docs/advanced-latedelivery.md

 ![Advanced-Late-2](assets/advanced/late2.png)

 When the text in the `Template` tab is in sync with the text in the `Test Contract` tab, this results in a valid contract instance in the `Contract Data` tab.
-The contract data is represented using the JSON format, and contains the value of the variables declared in the contract template.
+The contract data is represented using the JSON format and contains the value of the variables declared in the contract template.
 For instance, the value for the `buyer` variable is `Betty Buyer`, highlighted in red:

 ![Advanced-Late-3](assets/advanced/late3.png)

-Changes to the variables in the `Test Contract` are reflected in the Contract Data in real time, and vice versa.
+Changes to the variables in the `Test Contract` are reflected in the Contract Data in real-time, and vice versa.
 For instance, change `Betty Buyer` to a different name in the contract text to see the `partyId` change in the contract data.

 If you edit part of the text which is not a variable in the template, this results in an error when parsing the `Contract Text`.
 The error will be shown in red in the status bar at the bottom of the page.
-For instance the following image shows the parsing error obtained when changing the word `delayed` to the word `timely` in the contract text.
+For instance, the following image shows the parsing error obtained when changing the word `delayed` to the word `timely` in the contract text.

 ![Advanced-Late-4](assets/advanced/late4.png)

 This is because the `Test Contract` relies on the `Template` text as a source of truth.
 This mechanism ensures that the actual contract always reflects the template, and remains faithful to the original legal text.
-You can however edit the `Template` itself in order to change the legal text, thereby creating a new template.
+You can, however, edit the `Template` itself to change the legal text, thereby creating a new template.

 Revert your changes, changing the word `timely` back to the original word `delayed` and the parsing error will disappear.